tylorschafer/sesac_code_challenge/README.md

 ## Testing
 * All testing is done through the RSpec testing suite.
     * Every single method contained in the code base has its own dedicated testing block to ensure optimal code functionality.
-    * All tests were written before functionality to maintain a TDD/BDD workflow
+    * All tests were written before functionality to maintain a TDD/BDD workflow.
+    * SimpleCov shows 100% testing coverage.

 ## Readability
 * Great care has been taken to ensure the readability of this code base.
 I like to think that if your code is readable, there becomes much less reason to leave comments all over the place.